-This light should come on briefly when the vehicle is in ON/RUN.
+On some vehicles the service electric parking brake light should come on briefly when the vehicle is in ON/RUN.
 If it does not come on, have it fixed so it will be ready to warn if there is a problem.
+For vehicles with the reconfigurable cluster, this light may not come on when the vehicle is in ON/RUN.

-If this light stays on, there is a problem with the Electric Parking Brake system or another system on the vehicle that is causing the parking brake system to work at a reduced level.
+If this light stays on, there is a problem with a system on the vehicle that is causing the parking brake system to work at a reduced level.
 The vehicle can still be driven, but should be taken to a dealer as soon as possible.

-See the information for the electric handbrake, Electric Parking Brake (EPB),under Parking Brake (Manual) on page 9-28 or Parking Brake (Electric) on page 9-29.
-If a message displays in the Driver Information Centre (DIC), see Brake System Messages on page 5-31.
+See Electric Parking Brake on page 9-25.
+If a message displays in the Driver Information Centre (DIC), see Brake System Messages on page 5-36.